Red list occupations — which roles face restrictions and what alternatives exist

 Official source:

-Do not mix with current SMC points
+Do not convert list colour into SMC points

 Readiness